Lumentum’s Ralph Loura Sees Pandemic as Rare Opportunity to Reimagine the Digital Future

 Every company will have its own priorities for transformations like these — transformation, of course, that depends on endpoint management and security.

-The future might really be unevenly distributed, as the saying goes, but now’s a great time for businesses to distribute the future a little more broadly in the areas of endpoint management and digital transformation.
+The future might really be unevenly distributed, as the saying goes, but now’s a great time for businesses to distribute the future a little more broadly in the areas of digital transformation and effective endpoint management solutions to support these efforts.

 With its cloud-native platform, Tanium customers like Lumentum can perform all kinds of device management tasks, risk assessments and security practices with zero infrastructure at enterprise endpoint and data scale in a geographically distributed environment.
-Try Tanium as a Service today.
+Try Tanium today.